 - What was your experience of growing up in your faith tradition or the journey that brought you to your current religious identity?

 - What do you love about your religious tradition?
 What do you struggle with about your religious tradition?

 - What is a favorite text, teaching, or ritual that comes from your religious tradition?
 Why do you like it?

 - If there was one misunderstanding that you would like to clarify about your religion to others what would it be?

 - Based on our conversation today what are some commonalities and differences among our faith traditions?

 Following your dialogue you are asked to fill out a feedback survey that will help us improve the program and let us know if you would like to be paired up with another dialogue partner.
-The feedback survey can be found at this link.

 Thanks for your interest in CIC Interfaith Digital Dialogue!
 We hope you will join the conversation!